Tim-Sebastian/Pomodo/README.md

-# 🍅 POMODO - Productivity Unleashed
+# POMODO - A Pomodoro timer with a To-Do List built with react

 ## Overview
-Pomodo is a sleek, modern productivity tool that combines the time-tested Pomodoro technique with a dynamic task tracking system.
-With its stylish purple-themed interface and smooth animations, Pomodo helps you maintain focus while making time management feel effortless and satisfying.
+Pomodo is a pomodoro tool that I made because my flora plants kept dying.
+The Ui looks a bit like its meant for star wars or some sort of strip club, but it still gets the job done.

 ## Features